wix-incubator/stylable-integration/README.md

     // should inject css bundle to head
     injectBundleCss: false,

-    // whether each built .js file should include code that injects the raw CSS into the page (when loaded in the browser)
+    // the name of the css bundle
-    injectFileCss: false,
+    filename: '[name].css',

     // delimiter used when namespacing selectors
     nsDelimiter: '💠'